-In Section F.2, page 25, the applicant states that it will fund the entire capital cost of the proposed project with accumulated reserves.
-Exhibit F-5 contains a letter from the applicant on behalf of the Chief Accounting Officer of DaVita, Inc. (DaVita), TRC's parent company, authorizing the use of accumulated reserves for the capital needs of the project.
-Exhibit F-7 contains a Form 10-K Consolidated Financial Statement from DaVita, which showed that as of December 31, 2016, DaVita had adequate cash and assets to fund the capital cost of the proposed project.
+In Section F.2, page 23, the applicant states that it will fund the entire capital cost of the proposed project with accumulated reserves.
+Exhibit F-5 contains a letter from the applicant on behalf of the Chief Accounting Officer of DaVita, Inc., the parent company of the applicant, authorizing the use of accumulated reserves for the capital needs of the project.
+Exhibit F-7 contains a Form 10-K Consolidated Financial Statement from DaVita, which showed that as of December 31, 2018, DaVita had adequate cash and assets to fund the capital cost of the proposed project.